Advanced Techniques and Treatment Strategies

 Pain relief for muscles and soft tissue

-Treat your muscle and soft tissue problems with cupping therapy at [Brand Full Name].
+Treat your muscle and soft tissue problems with cupping therapy at Kessler Rehabilitation Center.
 Our therapists provide a manual therapy technique called cupping used — along with other therapies — to treat muscle and soft tissue dysfunction.

 Available for appropriate patients, from pre-teens through adults, cupping can benefit your affected areas by:

 - Decreasing inflammation